masuvern/barinsta/README.md

 Download [here](https://github.com/austinhuang0131/instagrabber/releases).
 Under each release is an `app-release.apk`.
 Just install that.
 Unfortunately, I have to sign it with my own key, which means you have to uninstall the old app and log in again.
 Sorry.

+I will release it on F-droid somewhen later.

 ### How to log in

 By logging in, you can access posts/stories from private accounts, as well as your direct messages.